 Section 2.
 Direct Payment.
 Any Coalition dues, event fees, donations in cash or kind, or other will be paid to the Coalition directly, subject to any affiliate arrangement with third parties (such as the Access Fund) approved by the Board.

 Section 1.
 Power and Authority.
 All corporate power shall be exercised by or under the authority of, and the business and affairs of the Coalition shall be managed under the direction of the Board, except such powers expressly conferred upon or reserved to the Members and subject to any limitations set forth by law, by the Articles of Organization or by these Bylaws.

 Section 2.
 Residence.
 Directors need not be residents of the Commonwealth of Massachusetts.

 Section 3.
 Number.
-The Board shall have no fewer than five (5) and no more than nine (9) members, provided that the number may be increased or decreased from time to time by an amendment to these Bylaws.
+The Board shall have no fewer than five (5) and no more than ten (10) members who are elected by the membership and one (1) member appointed by the board, provided that the number may be increased or decreased from time to time by an amendment to these Bylaws.

 Section 4.
 Term; Voting; No Compensation.
 All Directors shall serve a term of two (2) years.
 All Directors shall be Members in good standing and shall have one vote.
 Directors shall not receive any stated salary or compensation for their services.

 Section 5.
 Quorum and Action of the Board.
 A majority of the number of Directors shall constitute a quorum for the transaction of business.
 The act of the majority of the Directors present at a meeting at which a quorum is present at the time of the act shall be the act of the Board, unless the vote of a greater number is required by law, the Articles of Organization, or these Bylaws.